Add

 • The number of pages and articles

-• If the design is custom or on a template
+• Whether the design is custom or based on a template

 • SEO optimization